rich-ter/javafx-countries-api/README.md

 still left to finish:

-- try -catch exceptions on most properties that might crash
+- try -catch exceptions on most properties that might crash (ADD THIS)
-- error messages to the user for certain actions #
+- error messages to the user for certain actions # (ADD BTHIS)
 - unit tests - working on it
 - null pointer exceptions.
 - na kanw optimise to api end point na travaei mono ta data pou me endiaferoun.